paulipa/sico-wiki/services/flightmanuals/fc-mqp-checklist.md

 - `Anchor on FC` – Tell your members to anchor on you by using the watchlist. make sure all members are following you.
 In MQP fleets you want to use the approach as your anchoring up as its faster and easier.
 - `Usage of propmod` – Tell your members to listen to FC commands for prop mods and also that if they are far behind from the fleet and the FC that they should determine themselves if they need to cycle the propmod

 > While we are out in a fleet you will hear several commands, the first one we will be learning is Anchoring up.
 To anchor up you want to right click your fleet commander, that being (name), and right choose “Approach”.
-Anchor up please! ->(check everyone is anchored)
+Anchor up please! ->(**check everyone is anchored**)

 > the other command you might hear is prop mod on.
-This means you should turn on your propulsion module… Your prop mod is your afterburner or your microwarpdrive, As we are using does anyone here not have a microwarpdrive? ->(tell the numpty they should be flying a doctrine ship)
+This means you should turn on your propulsion module… Your prop mod is your afterburner or your microwarpdrive, As we are using the latter does anyone here not have a microwarpdrive? ->(tell the numpty they should be flying a doctrine ship)

 > so can we turn our prop mods on please, prop mod on!